DestrSpirit/mc-java-core-333/README.md

         1. Removed unnecessary logic.
         2. Added better check event emitter feedback.
         3. Priority is given to downloading from the official links first, if provided, and then from the mirrors (instead of the other way around).
+        4. Fixed not reaching on error event.
+        5. Redownloading for corrupted/incomplete libraries.
+    - patchForge()
+        1. General improvements.
+        2. Fixed not reaching on error event.
 - [Loader](src/Minecraft-Loader/index.ts)
     - install()
         1. Improved if conditionals with just an object.